Vandi Verma: Biography

 followed by a PhD in robotics from Carnegie Mellon in 2005, with a thesis entitled Tractable Particle Filters for Robot Fault Diagnosis.

 At CMU, she developed in interest in robotics in unknown environments.
-She was involved in a 3-year astrobiology experimental station in the Atacama desert.
+She was involved in a 3-year astrobiology experimental station in the Atacama Desert.
 The desert was chosen because of the similarities between its hostile environment and the surface of Mars.
 She won a competition to create a robot to navigate a maze and collect balloons.
 She tested robotic technologies in the Arctic and Antarctic.

 Between studies, she gained her pilot's license.

 Her first post-graduate job was at Ames Research Center as a research scientist.

 In 2006, Verma co-wrote PLEXIL, an open source programming language now used in automation technologies such as the NASA K10 rover, Mars Curiosity rover's percussion drill, the International Space Station, the Deep Space Habitat and Habitat Demonstration Unit, the Edison Demonstration of Smallsat Networks, LADEE, and Autonomy Operating System (AOS).

-In 2007 Verma joined NASA's Jet Propulsion Laboratory (JPL) with a special interest in robotics and flight software and became part of the Mars rover team in 2008.
+In 2007, Verma joined NASA's Jet Propulsion Laboratory (JPL) with a special interest in robotics and flight software.
+The following year, she became part of the Mars rover team.
 As of 2019, she leads JPL's Autonomous Systems, Mobility and Robotic Systems group.

 Verma has written academic papers in her field on subjects such as the AEGIS (Autonomous Exploration for Gathering Increased Science) targeting system, NASA Lunar rover operation and robot fault detection, an area she has worked consistently.

 Verma helped develop flight and flight simulation software systems used by the Mars 2020 rover.

 Verma frequently participates in JPL's open house events at the lab and online as a science communicator to encourage children (and particularly girls) into STEM careers.